Social effects of increased communication

 One of the things about having kids is that their experiences put cultural change in sharp relief.
 You see the issues they deal with and think back to what you were doing when you were the same age.

-Although my children are older now, I vividly remember conversations we had back when they were in elementary school and the stories that they . . .
+Although my children are older now, I vividly remember conversations we had back when they were in elementary school and the . . .

 We often think that backward compatibility is hard, but actually it’s rather easy.
 Any project with users has a built-in mechanism for maintaining backward compatibility — people complain when it’s broken.
 That’s how you know.
 And, most of the time they let you know quickly.

-The problem with this is that users can force unwanted backward . . .
+The problem with this is that users can force unwanted . . .

 Guiding software by flipping figure and ground